scality/workflow-engine-defs/README.md

 # workflow-engine-defs
-Definitions for the Workflow Engine
+Definitions and Model for the Workflow Engine